BrauCadena/homebridge-bravia-tvos-hv2/README.md

 ## Disclaimer

 All product and company names are trademarks™ or registered® trademarks of their respective holders.
 Use of them does not imply any affiliation with or endorsement by them.

+## 🙏 Acknowledgements

+This plugin is based on the excellent work of [SeydX](https://github.com/SeydX), author of the original project [homebridge-bravia-tvos](https://github.com/SeydX/homebridge-bravia-tvos).
+Thank you for sharing your knowledge and for enriching the Homebridge ecosystem.